mjardinico/python-challenge/PyBank/README.md

     2. The net total amount of "Profit/Losses" over the entire period
     3. The changes in "Profit/Losses" over the entire period, and then the average of those changes
-    4. The changes in "Profit/Losses" over the entire period, and then the average of those changes
-    5. The greatest increase in profits (date and amount) over the entire period
+    4. The greatest increase in profits (date and amount) over the entire period
     6. The greatest decrease in profits (date and amount) over the entire period

 # Dependencies